Clear Search

 Impact

 Immunotherapy harnesses the power of the immune system to fight cancer.
 It is one of the most significant recent advances in cancer medicine.
 For breast cancer, immune checkpoint blockade, which prevents cancer cells from suppressing the immune cells trying to fight them, has demonstrated activity for certain subtypes such as triple-negative breast cancers.
 However, efficacy has unfortunately been lower compared to cancers such as melanoma and lung cancer.
-Research is urgently needed to uncover why breast cancer is resistant to immunotherapy, how to make it more susceptible, and how that can inform novel therapeutic strategies for patients.
+Research is urgently needed to uncover why breast cancer is resistant to immunotherapy, how to make it more susceptible, and to leverage this knowledge to develop novel therapeutic strategies for patients.

 Progress Thus Far